Area of intrinsic graphs in homogeneous groups: Introduction

 Roughly speaking, $\Sigma \subset \G$ is a $(\G,\M)$-regular set of $\G$ if it can be locally seen as the level set of a {\em suitable} continuously differentiable map $f$ from an open subset of $\G$ to the other stratified group $\M$.
 Precisely, the differentiability is meant with respect to the homogeneous structure of the group and the corresponding differential $Df(x)$, $x\in\Sigma$, must be an {\em h-epimorphism} (\cite[Definition~2.5]{Mag14}), namely it is surjective and there exists a homogeneous subgroup $\V$ of $\G$ complementary to $\ker(Df(x))$.
-Under this condition on the defining map, a general implicit function theorem holds for differentiable mappings between stratified groups, \cite[Theorem 1.4]{Mag14}.
+Under this condition on the defining map, a general implicit function theorem holds for differentiable mappings between stratified groups, \cite[Theorem 1.4]{Mag14}, see Section~\ref{secf:difimpl}.

-We wish to consider Theorem~\ref{teo:areaIntro} when the intrinsic graph $\Sigma$ is a $(\G,\M)$-regular set of $\G$.
-Let $Q$ and $P$ denote the Hausdorff dimensions of the stratified groups $\G$ and $\M$, respectively.
+Now we wish to consider Theorem~\ref{teo:areaIntro} in the case where $\G$ and $\M$ are stratified groups and the intrinsic graph $\Sigma$ is a $(\G,\M)$-regular set of $\G$.
+Let $Q$ and $P$ denote the Hausdorff dimensions of $\G$ and $\M$, respectively.
 We also indicate the topological dimensions of $\G$ and $\M$ by the integers $q$ and $p$, respectively.
 The symbols $J_Hf$ and $J_{\V}f$ denote the Jacobians of $Df$ and $Df|_{\V}$, respectively (Definition~\ref{def:jacf}).
 The assumptions of Theorem~\ref{teo:areaIntro} require that the implicit map of \cite[Theorem 1.4]{Mag14} is intrinsically differentiable with continuous intrinsic differential.
 By virtue of \cite[Theorem~4.3.7]{CorniPhD}, see Theorem~\ref{intdiffpar}, the implicit map of the implicit function theorem is also uniformly intrinsically differentiable, hence its intrinsic differential is continuous (Proposition~\ref{uidimpliescont}).
-As a consequence of Theorem~\ref{teo:areaIntro}, we are lead to a special form of the area formula for the class of $(\G,\M)$-regular sets of $\G$, see Theorem~\ref{teo:arealevelset}.
+As a consequence of Theorem~\ref{teo:areaIntro}, we are led to a special form of the area formula for the class of $(\G,\M)$-regular sets of $\G$, see Theorem~\ref{teo:arealevelset}.